-The proposal is placed as a cluster development where the individual dwellings are staggered in relation to each other, so that each dwelling is individually represented in a community.
+The proposal positions itself as a cluster building where the individual dwellings are staggered in relation to each other, so that each dwelling is individually represented in a community.
 The staggering of the individual dwellings simultaneously engages the hilly landscape and makes the building blend both dramatically and gently into the site.
 All dwellings will have a first floor with their neighbour facing the countryside and the river valley.

 Involvement of the landscape